 3. Cost-plus Construction Contract

-In this type of construction project, the contractor is paid as per the actual cost of the project after including direct and indirect costs incurred by the contractor.
+In this type of construction project, the contractor is paid as per the project’s actual cost after including direct and indirect costs incurred by the contractor.
 He is paid a specific fixed fee or a percentage of the total project cost.
+There are three different types of cost-plus contracts: cost plus fixed percentage, cost plus fixed fee, and cost plus with guaranteed maximum price (GMP) contract.

-In this type of construction contract, most of the risk resides with the owner and he has to be actively involved in the management of the project, as the contractor will not be affected by the errors in the work or missteps and there are no chances of facing loss by the contractor as he is entitled to receive his fixed fee.
+In this type of construction contract, most of the risk resides with the owner, and he has to be actively involved in the management of the project, as the contractor will not be affected by the errors in the work and is entitled to receive his fixed fee.
+However, the contractor has to provide the owner with an estimate of costs before the project starts.

 4. Target Cost Construction Contract